 If you have a complex case or previous dental issues that might complicate the root canal, consulting an endodontist might be the best choice.
 For simpler procedures, your general dentist may be fully capable of handling the treatment.
 Always discuss your options with your dentist to determine the best approach for your specific situation.

-World Dental Specialities provides an endodontist services.
+World Dental Specialities provides an endodontist service.
 Book an Appointment

 When a Root Canal May Be Necessary: